Guard13007/Office-Life-Simulator/README.md

 # [Office-Life-Simulator](http://guard13007.itch.io/office-life-simulator)

-Prototype release date: *JUNE 15TH*.
+Prototype v2 release date: *AUGUST 31ST*.
 Thank you for your time, see you then!

 ---